(A) vegetative cells by Gram staining (B) spores by Malachite-green staining

 decomposition of casein (weak), gelatin liquefaction, acid from: glucose, mannitol,

-glycerol, starch, N-acetyl-D-glucosamine, maltose, sucrose & trehalose.
+glycerol, starch, N-acetyl-D-glucosamine, maltose, sucrose and trehalose.

 Negative results for Voges-Proskauer test, resistance to lysozyme, utilization of citrate